 03 of 09

-Bhubaneshwar's most underrated attraction, the inspiring Ekamravan medicinal plant garden is not just a serene place to spend some time by the lake.
+Bhubaneshwar's most underrated attraction, the inspiring Ekamravan Medicinal Plant Garden is not just a serene place to spend some time by the lake.
 It's hard to believe, given how lush and well manicured it is, that it used to be derelict land where people openly defecated.
 Thanks to the remarkable restoration effort of the Odisha Forest Department, it's now home to more than 200 medicinal plants.
-The garden opens at 8 a.m. and only costs 1 rupee to enter.
+The garden opens at 8 a.m. and there's a nominal entry charge.
+Ekamra Walks' heritage tour ends at Ekamravan Medicinal Plant Garden.

 04 of 09